-In ulcerative colitis patients administered 300 mg ENTYVIO as a 30-minute intravenous infusion on weeks 0 and 2, followed by 108 mg ENTYVIO as a subcutaneous injection every 2 weeks starting from week 6, the mean steady state serum trough concentrations were 35.8 mcg/mL (SD ± 15.2).
+In ulcerative colitis and Crohn's disease patients, administered 300 mg ENTYVIO as a 30-minute intravenous infusion on Weeks 0 and 2, followed by 108 mg ENTYVIO as a subcutaneous injection every 2 weeks starting from Week 6, the mean steady state serum trough concentrations were 35.8 mcg/mL (SD ${\pm}$ 15.2) and 31.4 mcg/mL (SD ${\pm}$ 14.7), respectively.

 The bioavailability of vedolizumab following a 108 mg single-dose subcutaneous injection relative to a 300 mg single-dose intravenous infusion in healthy subjects was approximately 75%.
-Following a 108 mg single-dose subcutaneous injection in healthy subjects, the median T{max} was 7 days with a range of 3 to 14 days and the mean C{max} was 15.4 mcg/mL (SD ± 3.2).
+Following a 108 mg single-dose subcutaneous injection in healthy subjects, the median $T{\text{max}}$ was 7 days with a range of 3 to 14 days and the mean $C{\text{max}}$ was 15.4 mcg/mL (SD $\pm$ 3.2).
 Vedolizumab clearance depends on both linear and nonlinear pathways; the nonlinear clearance decreases with increasing concentrations.
-Population pharmacokinetic analyses indicated that the linear clearance was approximately 0.169 L/day, the serum half-life was approximately 24 days at 300 mg dosage, and the distribution volume was approximately 5 L.
+Population pharmacokinetic analyses indicated that the linear clearance was approximately 0.16 L/day, the serum half-life was approximately 26 days, and the distribution volume was approximately 5 L.